It’s not easy to stop smoking

 Determine your style of relationship

-• Do you avoid talking about smoking?
+• Do you avoid conversations about smoking because it makes you uneasy?

 Start a discussion